mozilla-services/heka-docs/source/configuration/index.rst

 Common Roles
 ============

-- **Agent** - Single default chain that passes all messages directly to another `hekad` daemon on a separate machine configured as an Router.
+- **Agent** - Single default filter that passes all messages directly to another `hekad` daemon on a separate machine configured as an Router.
 - **Aggregator** - Runs filters that can roll-up statistics (similar to